Defragmenting philanthropy, then the world.

 We are building the model on real theoretical grounding rather than product intuition.
 Asset-Based Community Development for the mapping taxonomy.
 Burt’s structural hole analysis and Barabási network science for the algorithmic gap detection.
 Pfeffer and Salancik’s resource dependence theory for why the gaps persist.
 Banerjee and Duflo’s causal inference methodology for measuring whether facilitated connections actually produce impact.

-The long-term ambition is something closer to a research institution in the tradition of Santa Fe Institute or Bell Labs, but more directly connected to capital allocators.
+The long-term ambition is something closer to a research institution in the tradition of Santa Fe Institute or Bell Labs, but more directly connected to capital allocators (being a Fund of Fund).
 Sector-agnostic research on system inefficiency, subsidized by the allocators who benefit from the findings, feeding the model that directs our own deployments and initiatives.
 Every iteration of the map sharpens the model.
 Every deployment generates new data.
 The model becomes more accurate with every community mapped and every action taken.

 Compounding flywheel